jep7453/checkers-app/docs/DesignDoc.md

 ### Roadmap of Enhancements
 > - Spectate, As a Player I want to spectate a game so that I can see the moves being made in real time.
+>  - Active games are sorted by an aerage of the players rank
+>  - Player rank determined by percentage of games won to total games
+>  - Number of spectators is reported to everyone apart of the game
+>  - Abiliity to swap perspective of the game
 > - Replay, As a player, I want to be able to replay the game so that I can see what moves I used in the previous game.